gazebosim/gz-sim/tutorials/joint_controller.md

 - Force mode

-Same as velocity mode add the following line to the SDF file
+Same as velocity mode add the following line to the SDF file.

 ```xml
 <plugin